4. Fields of Study

 Professional degree program.
 For students entering with degrees other than professional degrees in architecture, the Master of Architecture is an accredited first professional degree, with accelerated graduate professional courses designed to prepare the student for advanced work in architecture; the coursework is prescribed on the basis of the student's previous college work as shown in transcripts, portfolio, statement of intent, and references.
 Before progressing into advanced architectural design, first professional degree candidates must demonstrate a certain proficiency in design and communication skills through a qualifying review conducted by the faculty.
 Students entering without a background in architecture normally complete the first professional degree program in approximately three and one-half years of study in residence; the academic records of students holding preprofessional degrees in architectural studies are individually evaluated for course credit toward the first professional degree requirements.

 Postprofessional degree program.
-For students entering with a professional degree in architecture, the Master of Architecture is a postprofessional degree, normally requiring thirty semester hours of graduate work, including the six-hour thesis course.
-Students may also choose the program without thesis, which requires thirty-six semester hours of graduate work, culminating in six hours of independent study.
-Based on the student's interest and an evaluation of the statement of intent, portfolio, and transcripts, specific degree requirements are established for the postprofessional program offerings:
+For students entering with a professional degree in architecture, the Master of Architecture is a postprofessional degree.
+This program requires either thirty semester hours of graduate work, including the six-hour thesis; or thirty-six hours of work, including a final six hours of independent study.
+Based on the student's interests and an evaluation of the statement of intent, portfolio, and transcripts, specific degree requirements are established for the postprofessional program offerings:

-Urban design: Postprofessional graduate study developing an understanding of the urban environment and its users' needs, and promoting design skills to improve the quality and efficiency of the built environment.
+Urban Design: Postprofessional graduate study designed to develop the student's understanding of the urban environment and its users' needs and to promote the design skills he or she needs to improve the quality and efficiency of the built environment.

 Master of Science in Architectural Studies

-The Master of Science in Architectural Studies degree program consists of advanced academic work in areas allied with architectural design: historic preservation, design with climate, architectural history, urban design, and interdisciplinary studies.
+The Master of Science in Architectural Studies degree program consists of advanced academic work in areas allied with architectural design: sustainable design, urban design, theory, and interdisciplinary studies.
 This degree program is tailored to applicants who wish to pursue research and advanced academic study in these fields for a nonprofessional degree.
 It is available to students with or without a professional degree in architecture.

-The degree program consists of at least thirty semester hours (including a six-hour thesis) as specified in chapter 3 of this catalog.
-Prerequisites for students without architecture degrees vary according to individual experience and area of interest.
-Specific course requirements are established for each student by the director of the program and the graduate adviser.
+The degree program consists of at least thirty semester hours, including a thesis or professional report, as described in chapter 3 of this catalog.
+A typical course sequence for each concentration is described on the School of Architecture Web site.
+An individual plan of study is defined for each student by the director of the program.

 This degree does not fulfill the professional degree requirements for registration as an architect.